mpizenberg/cardano-gov-voting/backend/README.md

 ## Getting Started

 First create and modify the `.env` file containing the IPFS node access config.
+You can start by copying the the `.env.example`.
 You can either configure it as a regular IPFS RPC server with basic auth, or as NMKR server.